awacs/PrenatalSVDiscoveryProject/README.md

 $ pip install -e .
 ```

+### Bedtools
+The pipeline requires bedtools 2.26 or later.
+Earlier versions may throw an
+error when `bedtools merge` is passed an empty file.

 ## Installation and Usage
 As a `snakemake` workflow, the pipeline is intended to be cloned for each
 project, e.g.